 The Action Matrix identifies the appropriate Board or Commission that should take a lead role in undertaking an identified action.
-Although it may be necessary to involve several boards and commissions, as well as Village departments and other community stakeholders, many implementation actions will require particular boards or commissions taking the lead.The following boards and commissions are identified as abbreviated within the matrix:
+Although it may be necessary to involve several boards and commissions, as well as Village departments and other community stakeholders, many implementation actions will require particular boards or commissions taking the lead.
+The undertaking of action by various boards and commissions is done at the direction of the Village Board.
+The following boards and commissions are identified as abbreviated within the matrix:

 - VB=Village Board

 - DRB=Development Review Board

 - ZBA=Zoning Board of Appeals

 - PC=Plan Commission

 - EDC=Economic Development Commission

 - TSC=Traffic & Safety Commission

-- BFPC=Board of Fire & Police Commissioners

-- HPC=Historic Preservation Commissio
+- HPC=Historic Preservation Commission

 - SC=Sustainability Commission